-The Faculty of Arts is committed to ensuring all students; faculty and staff are able to study and work in an environment safe and free of discrimination and harassment.
+The Faculty of Arts is committed to ensuring all students; faculty and staff are able to study and work in an environment that is safe and free from discrimination and harassment.
 It does not tolerate behaviour that undermines that environment.
-The Department urges anyone who feels this policy has been or is being violated to:
+The Department urges anyone who feels that this policy has been or is being violated to:

-• Discuss the matter with the person whose behaviour is causing concern; or https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=110
+• Discuss the matter with the person whose behaviour is causing concern; or